Amy Hebert: Legal proceedings and punishment

 After her hospitalization, Hebert was booked to be held at the Lafourche Parish Detention Center in Thibodaux, but instead was held at the Louisiana Correctional Institute for Women (LCIW) in St. Gabriel, the sole state prison for women in Louisiana; this arrangement was made since Lafourche Parish Detention Center could not accommodate a female pre-trial inmate who was accused of committing a felony and who needed medical care.
-Hebert's bond was set at $1million.
+Hebert's bond was set at $1 million.

 The prosecuting attorney was the district attorney of Lafourche Parish, Camille "Cam" Morvant II.
 The defense lawyers were George Parnham, Richard Goorley, and Marty Stroud; the first had defended Andrea Yates and the latter two were from Capital Assistance Project of Louisiana.
 This was the first capital murder case tried by Morvant.

-Morvant stated that Hebert was resentful of her ex-husband, while her defense attorneys argued she was under a form of insanity.
+Morvant stated that Hebert was resentful of Chad, while her defense attorneys argued she was under a form of insanity.
 Dr. Alexandra Philips, the psychiatrist at Ochsner St. Anne, stated that Hebert, an evangelical Christian, had told her "Satan was in the room laughing at her".
 Both the prosecution and defense had psychiatrists who supported their respective versions of the events.
-The prosecutor also presented two suicide notes written by Hebert to her ex-husband and mother in law, which stated that he had committed infidelity and that he would not get the children.
+The prosecutor also presented two suicide notes written by Hebert to Chad and his mother, which stated that he had committed infidelity and that he would not get the children.
 Sophia Ruffin of The Houma Times characterized the notes as "vitriolic".
-According to court testimony, Hebert's mother-in-law encouraged the children to have a relationship with their stepmother, something Hebert disapproved of.
+According to court testimony, Chad's mother encouraged the children to have a relationship with their stepmother, something Hebert disapproved of.